Zomability

 If any of these relations applies between the edges of A and B, the same will then be true for the edges of any affine tranformation of A and B, like an orthographic projection to a lower-dimensional space, as long as the projections of A and B are done along the same vector.

-We now recall the meaning of the three basic colours in the Zometool system.
-First, in any Zometool model, all connectors are aligned exactly with each other.
-Second, we can make a model with Icosahedral symmetry that is centred on a connector.
+We now derive some basic properties of the Zometool system.
+As mentioned previously, in any model built with the Zometool, all connectors are aligned exactly with each other.
+Because these have Icosahedral symmetry, we can make a model with Icosahedral symmetry that is centred on a connector.
 The red struts in the central connector are aligned along the 6 axes of 5-fold symmetry of that connector and therefore of the whole model, the identical orientation of all connectors then means that any red strut in the model - connecting to any pentagonal hole of any connector - will be parallel to the axes of 5-fold symmetry of the full model.
 Similarly, all yellow struts, which connect to the triangular holes of the connectors, are parallel to the 10 axes of 3-fold symmetry of such a model; the blue struts, which connect to the rectangular holes of the connectors, are parallel to the 15 axes of 2-fold symmetry of the model.
 The Green colour will be discussed later.
-The lengths of the struts yield distances between the centres of the connectors that are powers of the golden ratio, φ.

-The fact that the Icosahedral projection of the 600-cell is Zomable with blue, red and yellow struts reflects the fact that when the projection vector is parallel to a line from a vertex of the 600-cell to its centre, then there is a small number (5) of values of sin α, where α is the angle between the edges and the projection vector.
-This implies immediately that all polychora shown after Fig. 21 must be Zomable with the same colours.
-This happens because all of them can be oriented in a way that all their edges are parallel to those of the 600-cell.
+The fact that the Icosahedral projection of the 600-cell is Zomable with blue, red and yellow struts reflects the fact that the angles between the 3-D planes where the edges exist and the projection vector have only a few values.
+This implies immediately that all polychora shown after Fig. 5.10 must be Zomable with the same colours, because all of them can be oriented in a way that all their edges are parallel to those of the 600-cell.
 Furthermore, all of them have edge lengths related to those of the 600-cell by multiples of 1 and φ.

 To establish this, we will study Diagram IId.